Arkansas Social Work License Requirements

 Social Work Associations in Arkansas

-- The National Association of Social Workers (NASW): Arkansas Chapter – The Arkansas chapter of the NASW offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.
+- The National Association of Social Workers (NASW), Arkansas Chapter: Offers information about regional chapters within the state, upcoming conferences, and continuing education opportunities.

 Frequently Asked Questions

-Question: Can I begin practicing independently once I become registered as a licensed certified social worker ?
+Question: Can I begin practicing independently once I become licensed as a Licensed Certified Social Worker ?

-Answer: Yes, once you meet the requirements for an LCSW as described above, you may begin practicing independently.
+Answer: Yes, once your LCSW license has been issued by the Board, you may begin practicing independently.

 Question: For the 4,000 hours of work experience required, can I count experience I gained years ago?

-Answer: Yes.
-As long as your social work experience was acquired no less than two years
+Answer: Yes, as long as your supervised social work experience was acquired in no less than two years and you filed a supervision plan with the Board within 60 days of beginning your experience.

-Answer: Supervisors must be licensed LCSWs .
-You must develop a supervision plan with your supervisor and it must be approved by the Board to count towards licensure.
+Answer: Supervisors must be licensed LCSWs.
+You must develop a supervision plan with your supervisor and it must be filed with the Board in order to be counted towards licensure.

 Question: What kind of degree do I need to practice social work in Arkansas?